-Business success is largely the result of informed choices, the proper management of the finance and doing proper investments.
-In short: practical knowledge and insight in the field of financial management contribute to a good representation of the interests of your organisation and employees.
-During our financial training, the most important business and financial aspects are discussed.
+Business success is largely the result of making well-considered choices, managing finances well and making the right investments. finances and making the right investments.
+In short: practical knowledge and insight in the area of financial management contribute to a good representation of the interests of your organisation and employees.
+During our financial training courses, the most important business and financial aspects are addressed.

-It is only four letters, IFRS, but with a whole new world of regulation behind it.
-Regulations and bookkeeping have already been the subject of each other's extension; No accounting without rules.
-You could almost argue that it is as old as the road to Rome.
-Many do not know that those rules were devised by a 15th century Italian mathematician, who also lived on the road to Rome.
-He had devised mathematical rules to enable the initial accounting of financial figures to be recorded in a systematic way.
-For centuries, these rules have remained virtually unchanged.
-Apparently, the accounting system was so watertight that there was no need to alter those rules.
+It's just four letters, IFRS, but with a whole new world of regulations behind it.
+Regulation and accounting have always been extensions of each other; no accounting without rules.
+You could almost say that it is as old as the hills.
+Many people don't know that these rules were invented by a 15th century Italian mathematician, who also lived on the road to Rome.
+He had invented mathematical rules to be able to record financial figures in a systematic way in the first place.
+For centuries, these rules remained virtually unchanged.
+Apparently the bookkeeping system was so watertight that there was no need to change them.

 But the financial world is changing dramatically in the 21st century.
-We are still reminding ourselves of all the scandals that have taken hold of the banks and insurance companies of the name.
-And in fact, one of the main reasons for the emergence of these scandals was the classical accounting rules that gave rise to distortion of financial information and in some cases also manipulate it.
-These great scandals have accelerated thinking about the shelf-life of medieval accounting rules and large international accountantorganisaties have come up with proposals to create a completely different system of regulation for Reporting in the accounts.
+We probably remember all the scandals that have occurred in the banks and insurance companies of name.
+And actually, one of the main causes for the emergence of these scandals was the classic accounting rules that gave rise to distorted and in some cases, manipulated financial information.
+These major scandals have accelerated thinking about the sustainability of medieval accounting rules, and major international accounting organizations have come up with proposals for a completely different set of accounting reporting rules.
 These newly introduced standard rules are issued under the name IFRS, the abbreviation that stands for International Financial Reporting Standard.

-IFRS is issued and maintained by the International Accounting standards Board and the rules contained therein describe very accurately how bookkeepers have to maintain and report on the accounting accounts.
-Today, IFRS is widely accepted as the common accounting language, which can be used to understand business and financial reporting from company to company and from country to country.
-In The Netherlands, IFRS is now the standard for large listed companies.
-All other companies may still voluntarily opt for this IFRS standard or for the regulations as laid down in Dutch law.
+IFRS is issued and maintained by International Accounting Standards Board and its rules define very precisely how accountants should maintain and report on accounting records.
+IFRS is now widely accepted as the common accounting language, enabling business and financial reporting to be understood from company to company and country to country.
+In the Netherlands, IFRS is now the standard for large listed companies.
+All other companies may still voluntarily choose this IFRS standard or the regulations as set out in Dutch law.